PrajwalSh0206/Speech-2.0/README.md

 # Speech-2.0
-  **The following project can be used to transcirpt audio as well as to convert audio to text.
+  **The following project can be used to transcript audio as well as to convert audio to text.
 It can also accept files to read text.**

 ### Dependencies: